K-Phoen/k-phoen.github.io/README.md

 ## Deployment

-You should deploy with [GitHub Pages](http://pages.github.com)- it's just easier.
+You should deploy with [GitHub Pages](http://pages.github.com) — it's just easier.

-All you should have to do is create ar repository on GitHub named `username.github.io`, push on it and voilà.
+All you should have to do is create a repository on GitHub named `username.github.io`, push on it and voilà.